even311379/TiledLevel/GameTime/QuickStart.md

 ![image](../_media/GametimeQuickStart/DataInDT.png)
 With these setup, you can just query the row data by the *ItemID* everywhere you want.
 After filling the custom info for each item, the setup at this stage is completed.

-> Known crash issue (V2.0.0): Modify the Structure and go back to its associated opened Item Set will crash the editor for now.
+> Known crash issue: Modify the Structure and go back to its associated opened Item Set will crash the editor for now.
 You should close the Item Set before modify the Struct.

 <br/>